san-services/kafkaclient/README.md

 Often topic messages will be stored in avro format. kafkaclient uses linkedin/go-avro to help with encoding and decoding them using their avro schemas.
 Schemas are fetched from, or can be added to, a confluent schema registry.

-kafkaclient augments the capabilities of the go-avro library, by enabling converting binary avro messages to golang structs and vice versa.
+kafkaclient augments the capabilities of the go-avro library, by enabling the conversion of binary avro messages to golang structs and vice versa.
-For this to work, struct fields need to contain tags referencing schema record fields.
+For this to work, struct fields need to contain tags referencing schema record field names.
 See below:

 Avro schema:
 ```json